carpentries-incubator/genome-mining/_episodes/07-evomining.md

 > > ~~~
 > > # perl starEvoMining.pl -g Actinos -c Histidine-db -r Actinos.ids -a actinoSMASH
 > > ~~~
-> > Actinos is the genomic database, Histidine-db is the conserved-enzymes database
+> > Actinos is the genomic database, Histidine-db is the conserved-enzymes database,
 > > Actinos.ids is the file that relates Rast ids with the organisms names, and actinoSMASH
-> > contains the genes identified by antiSMASH
+> > contains the genes identified by antiSMASH.
 > >
 > > {: .laguage-bash}
 > {: .solution}
 {: .challenge}

-> ## Discussion 1: Retro EvoMining in enzyme database
+> ## Discussion 1.
+Retro EvoMining in enzyme database
 >
 > What do you learn from running in a conserved-enzymes database the gene _cpsG_ that is part of a specialized BGC?
 >
 > > ## Solution
 > >  _cpsG_ does not have extra copies in Streptococcus agalactie, so there are no expansions that may be functional divergent.
 > >  _cpsG_ single copies in the genomes look red-colored in EvoMining output, as if they belong to the conserved-metabolism.
-> >   However, this is not the case, the color is because there is only one copy and it is merged into the true-positives MIBiG because it was
+> >   However, this is not the case, the color is because there is only one copy and it is merged into MIBiG true-positives because it was
 > >   originally a gene in the specialized metabolism.
 So it is important to know the seed enzymes.
 > >
 > {: .solution}